 Golf was introduced to Bermuda when British Army officers brought their golf clubs in the late 1800s.
 Unlike tennis, golf did not get to the USA via Bermuda.
 In Scotland, UK, home of golf, the sport was introduced to the USA in the 1880s via the Dunfermline Golf Club to the Yonkers Golf Club and spread from the latter to all over the USA.
 Unlike in Scotland where anyone can play and visitors are welcomed by all clubs, private clubs in Bermuda welcome non-members only with an introduction from a member or if they are staying at an associated hotel (for example, at the Mid Ocean or Tuckers Point).
-Most Bermuda clubs are private but three – Ocean View, Port Royal (Bermuda’s second best) and St. George’s (presently closed) are public courses owned by the Bermuda Government.
-All the latter three has a management committee, Board of Trustees and golf pros approved by the present government.
+Most Bermuda clubs are private with a management committee, Board of Trustees and golf pros approved by the present government.
+Public courses include Port Royal Golf Course, Five Forts Golf Course and Ocean View Golf Course.

 Below is a list of Bermuda’s golf courses, followed by a more detailed description of each.